Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Conclusions and future work

-The present article is a part of a research program on the calculation of random baselines for $D$ via formulae or exact algorithms under formal constrains on linear arrangements that started about two decades ago with the unconstrained case \cite{Zornig1984a,Ferrer2004a} (Equation \ref{eq:ExpeDUnconstrained:closed_form}).
+The present article is a part of a research program on the calculation of random baselines for $D$ via formulae or exact algorithms under formal constraints on linear arrangements that started about two decades ago with the unconstrained case, for example Equation \ref{eq:ExpeDUnconstrained:closed_form} \cite{Zornig1984a,Ferrer2004a}.
 Here we have covered the projective case.
-In a forthcoming article, we will focus on planar linearizations of (free) trees -- those in which there are no edge crossings -- and obtain a closed-form formula, and a $\bigO{n}$-time algorithm, to calculate $\ExpeDPlan$, the expected value of $D(\Ftree)$ in uniformly random planar arrangements of a given (labeled free) tree $\Ftree$ \cite{Alemany2021c}.
+In a forthcoming article, we will focus on planar linearizations of (free) trees -- those in which there are no edge crossings -- and obtain a closed-form formula, and a $\bigO{n}$-time algorithm, to calculate $\ExpeDPlan$, the expected value of $\VD{\Ftree}$ in uniformly random planar arrangements of a given (labeled free) tree $\Ftree$ \cite{Alemany2022b}.
+In the future, the problem of the calculation of the variance of $\VD{\Rtree}$ in random projective arrangements should also be considered.
+The analysis of the distribution of dependency distances, for example, their first and second moments of $\VD{\Rtree}$, in random arrangements that are not uniformly random (but still projective and planar), could benefit from applying general-purpose algorithmic frameworks \cite{Eisner2002a,Li2009a,Wang2018a}.

-Here we have focused on $\rexpe{\VD{\Rtree}}$, the expectation of $\VD{\Rtree}$ on random arrangements of an individual tree.
-Future research should consider the problem of $\expe{\rexpe{D}}$, the expectation of $\rexpe{D}$ on ensembles of random trees of a fixed size $n$. $\expe{\rexpe{D}}$ is indeed the average value of $\ExpeDProj$ among all $n$-vertex rooted trees $\Rtree$.
-Although there are at least two ensembles possible, that is uniformly random {\em labeled} trees and uniformly random {\em unlabeled} trees, a closed-form formula (or algorithm) to calculate $\expe{\rexpe{D}}$ seems easier to obtain in the former.

-Finally, our research paves the way to investigate the optimality of dependency distances of languages under projectivity.
-Recently, that optimality has been evaluated in 93 languages from 19 families with the help of a new score, defined as \citet{Ferrer2021a}
+Our research paves the way to investigate the optimality of dependency distances of languages under projectivity.
+Recently, that optimality has been evaluated in 93 languages from 19 families with the help of a new score, $\Omega(\Ftree)$ that is defined with respect to the minimum and random baseline in unconstrained linear arrangements. $\Omega(\Ftree)$ is defined as \cite{Ferrer2022a}

-where the `min' is taken over all unconstrained linear arrangements; finding such a minimum $D$ is known as the Minimum Linear Arrangement problem \cite{Garey1976a,Shiloach1979a,Chung1984a}.
-With the result in Theorem \ref{thm:ExpeDProj}, one could replicate the aforementioned study under the projectivity constraint by re-defining the score as
+where $\Dmin$ is the minimum $\D{\Ftree}$ over all unconstrained linear arrangements $\pi$, known as the Minimum Linear Arrangement problem \cite{Garey1976a,Shiloach1979a,Chung1984a}.
+However, projectivity is the most widely used constraint to investigate dependency distances and to define the corresponding minimum and random baselines \cite{Futrell2015a,Gulordava2015a,Futrell2020a}.
+With the result in Theorem \ref{thm:ExpeDProj}, one could replicate the aforementioned study under the projectivity constraint by redefining the score as